Designing microservices: API gateways

 You can deploy Nginx or HAProxy to Kubernetes as a ReplicaSet or DaemonSet that specifies the Nginx or HAProxy container image.
 Use a ConfigMap to store the configuration file for the proxy, and mount the ConfigMap as a volume.
 Create a service of type LoadBalancer to expose the gateway through an Azure Load Balancer.

 An alternative is to create an Ingress Controller.
 An Ingress Controller is a Kubernetes resource that deploys a load balancer or reverse proxy server.
 Several implementations exist, including Nginx and HAProxy.
 A separate resource called an Ingress defines settings for the Ingress Controller, such as routing rules and TLS certificates.
 That way, you don't need to manage complex configuration files that are specific to a particular proxy server technology.
-Ingress Controllers are still a beta feature of Kubernetes at the time of this writing, and the feature will continue to evolve.

 The gateway is a potential bottleneck or single point of failure in the system, so always deploy at least two replicas for high availability.
 You may need to scale out the replicas further, depending on the load.